spdx/spdx-spec/chapters/conformance.md

 ## 4.1 SPDX Versions <a name="4.1"></a>

-This edition has the version number 2.2.1 as part of its title.
+This edition has the version number 3.0-DRAFT as part of its title.
 Although this is the first ISO edition of the SPDX Specification, earlier editions were published by the SPDX workgroup via the Linux Foundation (which also co-published this edition).
-[Those earlier editions are: 1.0 (August 2011), 1.1 (August 2012), 1.2 (October 2013), 2.0 (May 2015), 2.1 (November 2016), and 2.2 (May 2020).]
+[Those earlier editions are: 1.0 (August 2011), 1.1 (August 2012), 1.2 (October 2013), 2.0 (May 2015), 2.1 (November 2016), 2.2 (May 2020), and 2.2.1 (TODO).]
 Differences between this edition and earlier ones are reported in [Annex J](diffs-from-previous-editions.md); see also [[1]](bibliography.md).

 ## 4.2 Obsolete features <a name="4.2"></a>